 - Language fluency and decision-making through interpreting assignments and special language-enhancement master classes.

 Opportunities are also available for students to engage in peer research projects under the supervision of our faculty and participate as working interpreters in simulated conferences.

-Strengths of the MAT Program
+Strengths of the MACI Program